LOCATION EULONIA SC+GA VA

 C horizon:

-Color--hue of 2.5YR to 2.5Y, value of 4 to 7, and chroma of 1 to 8 or mottled without dominant matrix hue
+Color--hue of 2.5YR to 2.5Y, value of 4 to 7, chroma of 1 to 8 or mottled without dominant matrix hue

-Texture (fine-earth fraction)-variable, sandy to clayey.
+Texture (fine-earth fraction)--variable, sandy to clayey.

 Redoximorphic features (if they occur)--iron masses in shade of red, yellow, or brown and iron depletions in shades of brown, yellow, olive, or gray